B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Context is all the information surrounding a given situation.
 To understand the meaning of the quantity represented by a decimal number, students must analyze it in its context.
 Like a fraction, a decimal number represents a part of a whole.
 The magnitude of the quantity represented by a decimal number is therefore entirely dependent on the magnitude of the whole.

 Emphasize that the context helps clarify the quantity represented.
-For example, if 2.347 is mentioned, students understand that this number represents 2 times any unit and is the same unit.
-But, if it is stated that it is 2.347 m, they can form a picture of the quantity in context.
+For example, if 2.347 is the number being considered, students understand that this number represents 2 ones.
+But, if it is 2.347 m that is being considered, they can form a picture of the quantity in context which is 2 metres plus a third more.

-However, in some situations, it is important to recognize that different decimal numbers are not referencing the same whole.
+It is important to recognize when two decimal numbers are not referencing the same whole, such as in the following two examples:

 In these examples, even though the number 0.2 is less than the number 0.4 (\(0.2 < 0.4\)), 0.2 kg is a larger mass than 0.4 g, just as 0.2 of the large square is a larger area than 0.4 of the small square.